Edit page History How do I edit this website?

 3. Assign the Multi-Camera “Physical Camera” properties to your cameras.
 Best practice is to also add these “Physical Camera” properties in the “System” group’s “Startup” preset, to set them automatically upon loading the configuration file as described in the Configuration Guide.

-4. Synchronizing cameras requires wiring the exposure digital output of one camera (namely, the “Master” camera) to the trigger input of other cameras (the “Slave” camera(s)).
+4. Synchronizing cameras requires wiring the exposure digital output of one camera (namely, the “Main” camera) to the trigger input of other cameras (the “Follower” camera(s)).

 Going “Live” using the Multi-Camera adapter controlling large sensor cameras can crash Micro-Manager in versions earlier than 1.4.16.
 Improvements to the core have fixed this issue.